Child Abuse and the impact of abuse on children

 • Short and long term emotional support

-• Impact of abuse on children
+• Longer term impact of abuse on children

 What is child abuse and how does it differ from domestic /family violence?